shoan-raj/shoan-raj.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Student at the Indian Institute of Technology, Delhi.
+I am a 2nd year undergradute student at the Indian Institute of Technology, Delhi.